An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: An effective model for the local Universe

 The matter density $\rho$, the expansion rate scalar $H/3$, and the three-dimensional spatial curvature $\mathcal{K}$ in a $\Lambda$-Szekeres model are expressed within the quasilocal scalar formalism originally developed by Sussman and Bolejko~\cite{Sussman_2012}, and further extended in Refs.~\cite{Sussman_2015,Sussman_2016,Sussman_2017}, as

-where $\rho_q(t,r)$, $H_q(t,r)$, and $\mathcal{K}_q(t,r)$ denote proper volume averages---taken over spherical domains centred at the origin---of the corresponding physical scalars (see App.~\ref{app:Szekeres} and~\cite{Sussman_2012, Sussman_2015,Sussman_2016,Sussman_2017}).
-These quasilocal scalars then define a reference LTB background---able to capture the impact of even strong inhomogeneities---with respect to which the quantities $D^{(\rho)}$, $D^{(H)}$, and $D^{(\mathcal{K})}$ represent exact deviations that encode local anisotropies.
+where $\rho_q(t,r)$, $H_q(t,r)$, and $\mathcal{K}_q(t,r)$ denote proper volume averages taken over spherical domains centred at the origin of the corresponding physical scalars (see App.~\ref{app:Szekeres} and~\cite{Sussman_2012, Sussman_2015,Sussman_2016,Sussman_2017}).
+In this sense, the coordinate origin is thus interpreted as the observer-centred anchor of the effective reconstruction.
+Then, since the local Universe is inhomogeneous and anisotropic, shifting this origin (i.e., the observer in our framework) would in general lead to a different radial decomposition and hence to different quasilocal averages.
+Therefore, the present construction should be understood as an effective description of the cosmic neighbourhood as reconstructed from our observational position.
+These quasilocal scalars then define a reference LTB background --- able to capture the impact of even strong inhomogeneities --- with respect to which the quantities $D^{(\rho)}$, $D^{(H)}$, and $D^{(\mathcal{K})}$ represent exact deviations that encode local anisotropies.
 The quasilocal scalars and their respective exact deviations satisfy the constraints~\cite{Sussman_2012, Sussman_2015,Sussman_2016,Sussman_2017}

 Here, Eq.~\eqref{eq:cs1} serves as the analogue of a Friedmann equation for an FLRW background independently defined on each spherical shell, whilst Eq.~\eqref{eq:cs2} mirrors the linear constraint relating curvature, density, and expansion perturbations in standard cosmological perturbation theory.
 However, in contrast with linear perturbation theory, the exact deviations of the quasilocal formalism do not need to be small and can thus encode strong anisotropies.